Skip to content

 • y (int) - text row position

-• font (Any) - bitmap font module: font_small, font_medium, font_large or font_bold.
-Default is Display.font_small
+• font (Any) - test font module: font_small, font_medium, font_large or font_bold.
+Default is display.font_small

 .clear()